Abstract

 The JCH Optimize installation package contains an Administrator component and other miscellaneous extensions.
 The component is used for administering and configuring the various features to optimize your site.
 This chapter documents how to navigate and use the JCH Optimize Component to configure the available features.
 The various features and their corresponding configurations will be discussed in more detail in another chapter.

-To access the component you need to log into the Administrator section of your website and navigate to Dashboard, Optimize Images, and Page Cache, the default being the dashboard.
+To access the component you need to log into the Administrator section of your website and navigate to ComponentsJCH Optimize ProDashboard on the side menu to the left.

 The Dashboard provides a set of graphical buttons to easily toggle features on or off and perform some useful utility functions.
 Each button consists of an icon, a title, and if it is related to a feature, a visual toggle to indicate if that particular feature is enabled or not.
 Hovering over the title of the button produces a pop-up with a short description of the feature.